-Public Relations is all about maintaining relationships between a business or organization and the public.
+Public Relations (PR) is all about maintaining relationships between a business or organization and the public.
 I chose to major in Public Relations because I liked the idea of getting to be creative and original in helping someone else grow their dream and passion into a positive and successful business.
 Public Relations is a newer major that not many people know much about.
 With program offerings growing at colleges and student interest increasing, there are a few things to know before choosing Public Relations as your major.

-The elements of PR
+The elements of Public Relations

 By studying Public Relations at college, you’ll learn how to manage social media, write a press release, create a competitive audit, strengthen your public speaking abilities, deal with crisis management, and pitch products and businesses to the media.
 Many of these elements require a creative mind that likes to think outside the box.
 You’ll also need to have a knowledge of grammar and editing tools along with styles from the Associated Press Stylebook, which explains how to use proper grammar and spelling when writing to the press.
 There’s a decent amount of writing involved in Public Relations, so you need to make sure everything you write is clear, concise, and correct.